kevinboone/cpicom/README.md

 form -- there is therefore no source for this component in this bundle, only a binary embedded in a C source.

+The original CP/M 2.2 binaries (`PIP.COM`), etc., included in this repository have been all been released to the public domain.

 The Pico interface, filesystem management, filesystem compatibility layer, command-line interface (all other directories in the repository) are copyright (c)2021 Kevin Boone, under the terms of the GNU Public